 What is Augmented Reality?

-In other words, AR is meant to enhance the ordinary world while VR is made to create an entirely new setting.
+In other words, AR is meant to enhance the ordinary world, while VR is made to create an entirely new setting.

 Applications of AR Technology

-In the automotive industry, Volkswagen pioneered leveraging AR technology by creating the Mobile Augmented Reality Technical Assistance (MARTA) app.
+Volkswagen pioneered leveraging AR technology in the automotive industry by creating the Mobile Augmented Reality Technical Assistance (MARTA) app.
 MARTA serves as a step-by-step guide for repairs and alterations, an idea that was later applied to other industries to help streamline processes.

-Today, AR is used more frequently by the masses than you’d think.
-The popular game ‘Pokémon Go’ is made possible through AR technology, so are the filters on Facebook Messenger, Snapchat, and Instagram.
+Today, the masses use AR more frequently than you’d think.
+AR technology makes the popular game Pokémon Go possible, as are the filters on Facebook Messenger, Snapchat, and Instagram.

 The Role of Augmented Reality in Retail